-A rising chorus of voices from scientists, activists, politicians and others have heightened our concern for the environment.
-Consumers are making more sustainable choices, and most of us are changing our habits to limit the damage we inflict on the environment.
+A rising chorus of voices from scientists, activists, politicians, and others has heightened our concern for the environment.
+Consumers are making more sustainable choices, and thus the sustainability trends are changing.
+Most of us are changing our habits to limit the damage we inflict on the environment.
 For example, 65% of British consumers buy less plastic, 45% use less air conditioning or heating, and 37% consume less meat.
 An overwhelming majority think companies bear a burden of responsibility: 90% of British consumers consider it either important or extremely important for companies to act in a socially responsible manner.

 Companies are expected to put in as much effort as consumers to protect the environment and improve society.
 Without these joint efforts, it’s impossible for the average consumer to consume ethically.
 We all know that, and companies committed to CSR are becoming key players in the efforts to protect the environment and improve society.
 Consumers are ready to invest in those companies that show commitment and team spirit.

 Sustainability is a vital part of CSR – but so are consumer profiles

 Sustainability means profit, in the long and short term.
 Barclays, the international investment bank, found that bond portfolios featuring companies with sustainability goals outperformed those without (Barclays).
 Companies themselves are cutting costs by using energy-efficient alternatives, with P&G saving up to $500B (Science Based Targets) by meeting science-based targets aimed at reducing their environmental imprint.
 Our findings confirm that green marketing works, with more than half of consumers willing to pay up to 10% more for a sustainable product.